PeterKellett/Project-1/README.md

 6. Verify imported video settings functionality

 ### Test Contact Us Form
-1. Test that fields are set as Required Fields
+##### Test 1 - Test that fields are set as Required Fields
 1. Navigate to 'Contact Us' section
 2. Click the 'Submit' button
 3. Verify 'Field required' message is displayed for empty field [First Name]
 4. Enter text to First Name field
 5. Click 'Submit' button
 6. Verify 'Field required' message is displayed for empty field [Surname]
 7. Enter text to Surname field
 8. Click 'Submit' button
 9. Verify 'Field required' message is displayed for empty field [Email]

-2. Test that Email field is set for email format
+##### Test 2 - Test that Email field is set for email format
 1. Navigate to 'Contact Us' section
 2. Enter text to First Name field
 3. Enter text to Surname field
 4. Enter text without @ symbol to Email field
 5. Verify error message is displayed
 6. Enter text with @ symbol to Email field
 7. Verify Form submission accepted (for test purposes the page page refreshes)

 # Deployment
 This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).